 Mischief Makers on the N64 had the heroine Marina constantly having to save her perverted mentor.
 The final time he's kidnapped, he lampshades it when he decides getting kidnapped is his destiny and doesn't even resist.

 Super Joe in the NES version of Bionic Commando and its Enhanced Remake and the Game Boy version andBionic Commando: Elite Forces.
 Pretty much the only games in the series in which he wasn't kidnapped are the original arcade game and the next-gen title.

 Subverted in the Destroy All Humans!! series.
 Crypto, the main protagonist, gets captured once in each game.
 He often then breaks out of his containment himself.
 Played straight in Destroy All Humans!
 2, where Crypto is rescued by his love interest, Natalya.

 The plot of the Mass Effect 2 expansion "Lair of the Shadow Broker" is kicked off by Liara's efforts to rescue her friend Feron from a ruthless information trader.

-Dragon Age II: During the "Best Served Cold" quest, one of your party members is hostage.
-This will be either one of your mutually-exclusive siblings or, if they died in the Deep Roads, the party member you're closest to.
+Dragon Age II: During the "Best Served Cold" quest, a party member is taken hostage.
+They'll be either one of your siblings or, if they died in the Deep Roads, the party member you're closest to.
 All in all, there's an equal chance of the hostage being male or female.
 If it's Anders, he'll quip that he's never thought of himself as a damsel in distress up til now.

 During the concluding sequence of Nar Shadda in Knights of the Old Republic 2, the player gets captured and imprisoned by G0-T0 on his orbital yacht, and you get to choose two party members who break in and rescue you.